Contact the General Manager, Ted DiGrande

 Champlain Dining, as managed by Sodexo, feels it is our responsibility to encourage and act in a way that promotes sustainability on campus, in our community, around the region and throughout the world.
 Our sustainability efforts, in conjunction with Sustain Champlain, tie into our strong community focus and our regard for quality of life.
 Sustainability initiatives and programs include the following:

 Dining services works with Sodexo's prime vendors to source locally whenever possible.
 In addition, purchases are made directly from local vendors including:

 All year long when available, some products are definitely seasonal.

 Fair Trade Products guarantee a minimum price for small farmers' harvests and encourages organic and sustainable cultivation methods that are safer for communities.
 The cultivation of coffee has become an issue with both environmental and human rights implications.

-Fair Trade coffee is available daily in Jazzman's Cafe for catering and in our dining hall.
+Fair Trade coffee is available daily in our dining hall for catering.

 Champlain Dining works hard to put green dining practices in place.
 These sustainable practices touch many areas of conservation including: